travis-ci/docs-travis-ci-com/user/build-config-validation.md

 This gives you direct insights into how your build config has been processed, what issues Travis CI might have found, and how to resolve them.

-The have 4 severity levels:
+The messages have 4 severity levels:

 * `alert` - The build config might be leaking secrets.
 You should pay special attention to these messages.
 * `error` - The build config contains severe errors that our system cannot recover from, so it will ignore the respective config sections.